-Protein is important for kids' growth and it's also filling, so its calories are doing double-duty.
-One word of warning: Watch out for fat and salt content.
+Protein is important for kids' growth and it's also filling, so its calories are doing double duty.
+One word of warning: Protein-packed foods often contain fat and salt too.
 Both are fine for most kids, in small amounts.

 One way to keep kids from loading up on candy?
 Fill them with lots of healthy Halloween treats before they hit the streets to trick-or-treat.
 Try serving these snacks at your Halloween party.
 They're clever enough to tempt kids' palates, but low on sugar.